Tarfah-Amin/Data-mining/README.md

 # Data-mining
 ## motivations :
 Our project places a paramount emphasis on breast cancer danger.
-By accessing necessary information abut the cell nucleus measurement, we aim to detect breast cancer in early stager to save individuals from the risk factors.
+By accessing necessary information about the cell nucleus measurement, we aim to detect breast cancer in its early stages to save individuals from risk factors.

 ## names & ID:
 1-Tarfah Al Ateeq 443200800